-As in the preceding year, compensation paid to the CEO and other members of the executive management shall consist of base salary, a variable salary component, other benefits and pension.
+other members of the executive management shall consist of base salary, a variable salary component, other benefits and pension.
 The total compensation should be in line with the going rate in the market and competitive, and shall be commensurate with the executive's responsibilities and authority.
 The variable salary component consists of a short-term variable salary (yearly) and a longterm variable salary.
-The variable salary component shall be maximized to and never exceed the base salary.
-The short-term variable salary component is based on the outcome in relation to set targets and on individual performance.
-The long-term variable salary is based on incentive programs that are linked to the longterm performance of the Company's stock.
-None of the variable components are pensionable.
+The short-term variable salary component is based on outcome in relation to set targets and on individual performance, and shall have a cap and never exceed the base salary.
+The long-term variable salary is based on incentive programs that are linked to the long-term performance of the Company's stock.
+None of the variable components shall be pensionable.
 Upon termination of an executive's employment contract by the Company, a two-year term of notice applies.
 There should not be any severance pay.
-Pension benefits shall be either defined-benefit or defined-contribution, or a combination of both, and give the members of the executive management the right to retire from 60 years of age, depending on their position.
+Pension benefits shall be either defined-benefit or defined-contribution, or a combination of both, and give the members of the executive management the right to retire from 60 years or 65 years of age, depending on their position.
 The Board may depart from these guidelines if there are special reasons for doing so in individual cases.